Home | Send Feedback | Share on Bluesky |

-Seafile is an open-source file sync and share software.
+Seafile is an open-source file sync and share application.
 You can upload files and sync them across different devices.
 Seafile provides a web interface but also native clients for macOS, Linux, Windows, and for the mobile platforms Android and iOS.
 These clients share the files across different devices.
 Seafile also provides drive clients that enable you to access files on the server without syncing to a local disk, like a network drive.

 You can use Seafile by subscribing to a hosting provider.
-But in this tutorial, I will show you how to self-host Seafile and install it on a VPS.
+But in this tutorial, I will show you how-to self-host Seafile and install it on a VPS.
 For this example, I use a VPS from Hetzner (referral link).
-I'm testing this on the smallest Hetzner server offering (CX11) with 2GB of RAM and 20GB of disk space.
+I'm installing this on the smallest Hetzner server offering (CX22) with 4GB of RAM and 40GB of disk space.
 If you are looking for a VPS with much more disk space, I recommend looking at Contabo.
-The smallest Contabo VPS presently (February 2022) for EUR 4.99 / month includes a 200 GB SSD.
+The smallest Contabo VPS presently (September 2025) for EUR 4.50 / month includes a 150 GB SSD.

 In the web console of my DNS provider, I inserted an A record that points to the IP address of my VPS.
-Also, add an AAAA
+Also, add an AAAA record if the server has a public IPv6 address.

 sea.rasc.ch.
 86400 IN A 51.38.124.133

-If your DNS provider supports this feature, I also recommend adding a CAA record.
-Either for the whole domain if you get all your certificates from one CA or just for the subdomain if you use multiple certificate authorities.
+If your DNS provider supports this feature, I also recommend adding a CAA record, either for the whole domain if you get all your certificates from one CA or just for the subdomain if you use multiple certificate authorities.

 rasc.ch.
 86400 IN CAA 0 issue "letsencrypt.org"